Dallas/Fort Worth BLUES ARTISTS

 Janna Britton (one self released CD)

-Josh Davis (one CD-self released, one CD Topcat) official myspace
+Josh Davis (one CD-self released, one CD Topcat)

-Beth Garner (one CD self released) photo official myspace
+Andrea Dawson (one CD self released) photo

 Memo Gonzalez & The Bluescasters (two CDs-Stumble records/Germany) interview photo website

-Byron Hudson photo official myspace
+Byron Hudson photo

 Betty Lewis (one CD-self released) photo